Spinach Quiche

 • smoked meat like kielbasa, sausages (optional)

-Place the onion, beef bones, pepper corns, garlic, carrots, parsnips, bay leaves , celery in a large pot.
-Add enough water to cover everything.
+Place the onion, beef bones, pepper corns, garlic, carrots, parsnips, bay leaves and celery in a large pot.
+Add enough water to cover everything well.
 Bring to a boil, turn the heat down and slowly cook for 2- 4 hours covered.
 Set aside.
 (Omit if you already have it).

-Preparing the base of the dish.
-Sauté the onion in oil on medium high heat for 10 minutes or until translucent.
-Add bacon if you desire and cook for 5 more minute or until the bacon looks crisp.
-Add paprika, stir for 1 minute.
-Add a little cold liquid (have it ready) and stir.
+1. Preparing the base of the dish.
+Sauté onion in oil on medium high heat for 5 minutes or until translucent.
+Add bacon and render for 5 more minutes.
+Add paprika and garlic, stir for 1 minute.
+Add 1/4 cup cold water (have it ready) and stir.
 Add 1 lb of the sour kraut.
 Mix.
 Set aside.

-Preparing the cabbage leaves.
+2. Preparing the cabbage leaves.
 Fill a larger pot with cold water and start boiling it.
-This will be used to soften the leaves.
+This will be used to blench the leaves.
 Take the leaves off the cabbage gently one by one.
 When the water boils, add the leaves in the boiling water one at a time for a few minutes.
-Here we are parboiling the cabbage leaves so make sure they get semi soft but not mushy.
+Here we are parboiling the cabbage leaves quickly so make sure they get semi soft but not mushy.
+After taking the leaves out quickly immerse the leaves in cold water.
+Take them out and put them on a colander so the water can drain.
 (Omit if you have sour cabbage leaves).

-Preparing the rice.
+3. Parboiling the rice.
 Bring 1 cup of rice in 1 cup of cold water to a boil.
-Turn the heat down to low heat and cook uncovered for 10 minutes.
+Turn the heat down and cook uncovered for 10 minutes.
 Set aside.

-Preparing the stuffing.
-In a medium sized dish, mix the cooked rice from earlier, crushed garlic cloves, marjoram, 1 egg and the meat together.
+4. Preparing the stuffing.
+In a larger dish, mix the cooked rice from earlier, crushed garlic cloves, marjoram, 1 egg and the meat together.
 Set aside.

-Assembling the stuffed cabbages.
+5. Assembling the stuffed cabbages.
 Fill the cabbage leaves in the middle with about 1 heaping tablespoon of stuffing or more if leaf is bigger and fold them on all four sides so the stuffing is tucked inside the leaves nicely.
-Be careful you don’t fold them too tight because the mixture will expand a little.
 You can close the leaves with a toothpick if you want but it is really not necessary.
 This may sound like a difficult task but really what you do here is you tuck the filling inside the leaves and fold each side onto the stuffing so it is nested inside the leaves.
-Please, see the pictures for clarification above.
+Please, see the pictures for clarification below.

 Merry Christmas!
 Enjoy!
 Jó étvágyat!